 Be sure your issue is pertinent board business.
 Individuals with complaints should exhaust all measures at the local school level before addressing the Mt.
 Vernon School Board.

 During a public Mt.
-Vernon School Board meeting, two opportunities are available on the agenda.
-Early in the proceedings the public will be asked if there are any questions about agenda items only.
-Also, near the conclusion of the proceedings the public will be asked if there are any questions about non-agenda items.
+Vernon School Board meeting, one opportunity is available on the agenda.
+Early in the proceedings, the public will be asked if there are any questions about agenda items only.

 Speakers are each given three minutes to address the Mt.
 Vernon School Board.
 Know what you want to say, and say it as briefly as possible.
 The Mt.
 Vernon School Board may not respond to your comments at the meeting, but they may direct the superintendent to respond as soon as possible.